Ramin0036/Real-Time-Football-Player-Detection-Tracking/README.md

 # 🔬 Challenges

-> 📝 **TODO:** Describe the main challenges of the project.

-Possible challenges:

 * ⚽ Small football objects
 * 🧍 Multiple players in a single frame
 * 👥 Overlapping players
-* 🌫️ Motion blur
 * 📷 Different camera perspectives
-* 🌱 Complex football-field backgrounds
-* ⚖️ Class imbalance
 * 🔍 Low-resolution football objects

----

-# 🚧 Limitations

-> 📝 **TODO:** Based on your results, describe the limitations.

-For example:

-* Football detection performance is lower than player detection.
-* Small objects are harder to detect.
-* The model was trained for only 10 epochs.
-* Detection performance may vary across different camera angles and lighting conditions.

 ---